Hinduman/projects/README.md

 PRCP-1025.ipynb : This notebook predicts the price of the flight, by training the dataset with different ML models.
 (This is a Regression problem)

 PRCP-1007.ipynb : This notebook is predicting the patients who are having liver disease, through different trained ML models.
-(This is a Classification model)
+(This is a Classification problem)